Clickable arrow icon In this article

 Recommended Read: Best Mutual Funds for Lumpsum Investment

-When to choose lump sum investment?
+When to choose lumpsum investment?

-A lump sum investing approach in mutual funds tends to do well in a rising market.
+A lumpsum investing approach in mutual funds does well in a rising market.
 But what if they are wrong and the market falls?
-Well there is a way out for this.
-One can always opt for STP (Systematic Transfer Plan).
-An STP is a regular transfer of money from another mutual fund fund instead of your bank account.
-Instead of keeping the money in a bank you invest in a debt fund which has the potential to earn higher returns than a savings bank account.
-Choose a short-term fund debt fund and equity fund to do a STP within the same fund house.
-Then you can instruct the fund house to do a STP into an equity fund of your choice over a period of time.
-Thus, the major difference between lump sum and SIP is rupee cost averaging.
-One time investment fluctuates as per the market movements.
-On the other hand, SIP investment averages the cost of the units over time.
-Thus, one can choose SIP or lump sum for investment in mutual funds based on their investment objectives.
+Well, there is a way out of this.
+One can always opt for an STP (Systematic Transfer Plan).
+An STP is a regular transfer from another mutual fund instead of your bank account.
+Instead of keeping the money in a bank, you invest in a debt fund, which has the potential to earn higher returns than a savings bank account.
+Choose a short-term debt and equity fund to do an STP within the same fund house.

 Check Out How to Select Mutual Funds?